Muhammad III of Alamut: Life

 Alauddin Muhammad, also known as Muhammad III, was born in 1213.
 At the age of nine, upon the death of his father, he became the ruler of the Alamut.
 However, his mother took over the administration of state affairs and governed Alamut for the next six years (1221–1227), making her the first woman to do so in Alamut's history.
 This period was a time of relative peace in Alamut, during which the Imam's mother seems to have deposed many incapable governors in Rudhbar and Kohistan, possibly due to suspicions that they had misused their powers.

 When Alauddin Muhammad's mother died in 1227, he took full control of the Alamut at the age of 15 or 16.
 He dealt with the misusers of power strongly and firmly, causing most of them to turn against him and flee to Qazvin.
 In an attempt to cover up their wrongdoings, possibly including defalcation, some of the governors spread rumors against the Imam, claiming that a physician's operation a few months before the death of his mother had damaged his brain and caused excessive blood loss.
 However, this opposition was quickly surmounted.
+According to The History of the World-Conqueror, Muhammad III was insane.

 Under Muhammad III's reign, the Sunni conformity that had been initiated by his father was gradually and quietly reversed.
 As a result, his community increasingly regarded itself openly as Ismaili Shi'ite.

 He was assassinated by an unknown perpetrator on 1 December 1255, and was succeeded by his eldest son Rukn al-Din Khurshah in 1255.